-Do you want to optimize your Magento or Magento2 robots.txt file?
+Do you want to optimize your Magento or Adobe Commerce robots.txt file?

-Don’t know.. how and why robots.txt file is important for your SEO?
+Don’t know how and why the robots.txt file is important for your SEO?
 We have an answer.
-In our this Robots.txt file special article, we will show you how to optimize your Magento or Magento2 robots.txt for SEO and help you understand the significance of robots.txt file.
+In this Robots.txt file special article, we will show you how to optimize your Magento or Magento2 robots.txt for SEO and help you understand the significance of the robots.txt file.

 -If you don’t want search engines to index your internal search results pages.

 -If you want search engines to ignore any duplicate pages on your website.